nickyiliwang0000/h/css/css-grids.md

 ![Inspector tools showing a grid icon next to the css rule display:grid](https://hychalknotes.s3.amazonaws.com/Screen%20Shot%202018-01-13%20at%204.19.56%20PM.png)

-Click on the layout tab in your inspector tools, and you will see Grid Display Settings and a small map of your grid.
+Click on the layout tab in your dev tools, and you will see 'Grid Display Settings' and a small map of your grid.
 You can hover over the map and see more information about the specific grid area you're hovering.

 Here are some tips to help you read the grid tools: